 If brunch were an Olympic sport, the city of New Orleans would have the biggest competing team.
 We take our brunch game very seriously, and that means sophisticated menus with various drink options, preferably in bottomless form.
-Check out where to toast the morning below.
+See our list of where to toast the morning, below.

 Boozy Brunch Spots in New Orleans

-Cane and Table — Check out this rum-centric bar and restaurant for inventive tiki cocktails and Caribbean-inspired cuisine.
+Cane and Table — This rum-centric bar and restaurant offers inventive tiki cocktails and Caribbean-inspired cuisine.
 Bottomless brunch includes your choice of five cocktails, including mimosas and C&T’s version of a michelada, and one entrée for $28.
 I loved the stuffed vegetarian poblano and the rice calas, or rice beignets, for dessert.
 But keep in mind that bottomless drinks are only offered as a 2-hour deal from the moment you order.
 So if you arrive at noon, prepare to give up the unlimited drinks by 2 p.m.
 Brunch hours: Saturday & Sunday noon – 3 p.m.

 The Country Club – On Louisa Street in the Bywater lives this beautiful Italianate cottage that offers poolside lounging, a sauna, Jacuzzi, cabana bar and delicious food and drinks.
 Gather a group of friends to indulge in menu items like Chicken and Waffles and Fried Green Tomato Benedict as well as $10 bottomless mimosas.
 The always-popular drag brunches are now held twice each month on the first Saturday and third Sunday beginning at 10 a.m.
 Brunch Hours: Saturday & Sunday from 10:00 a.m. – 3:00 p.m.